multiword/multiword.github.io/mwe2021/index.md

 ### <a name="papers"> Accepted papers </a>

+This year, we received 19 submissions, among which 7 were accepted for presentation.
+The overall acceptance rate was 36%.
-* PIE: Parallel Idiomatic Expression Corpus for Idiomatic Sentence Generation and Paraphrasing (Jianing Zhou, Hongyu Gong and Suma Bhat)
+* *PIE: Parallel Idiomatic Expression Corpus for Idiomatic Sentence Generation and Paraphrasing (Jianing Zhou, Hongyu Gong and Suma Bhat)*
-* Data-driven Identification of Idioms in Song Lyrics (Miriam Amin, Peter Fankhauser, Marc Kupietz and Roman Schneider)
+* *Data-driven Identification of Idioms in Song Lyrics (Miriam Amin, Peter Fankhauser, Marc Kupietz and Roman Schneider)*
-* Lexical Semantic Recognition (Nelson F. Liu, Daniel Hershcovich, Michael Kranzlein and Nathan Schneider)
+* *Lexical Semantic Recognition (Nelson F. Liu, Daniel Hershcovich, Michael Kranzlein and Nathan Schneider)*
-* Contextualized Embeddings Encode Monolingual and Cross-lingual Knowledge of Idiomaticity (Samin Fakharian and Paul Cook)
+* *Contextualized Embeddings Encode Monolingual and Cross-lingual Knowledge of Idiomaticity (Samin Fakharian and Paul Cook)*
-* Finding BERT’s Idiomatic Key (Vasudevan Nedumpozhimana and John Kelleher)
+* *Finding BERT’s Idiomatic Key (Vasudevan Nedumpozhimana and John Kelleher)*
-* Where do aspectual variants of light verb constructions belong?
-(Aggeliki Fotopoulou, Eric Laporte and Takuya Nakamura)
+* *Where do aspectual variants of light verb constructions belong?
+(Aggeliki Fotopoulou, Eric Laporte and Takuya Nakamura)*
-* Families of light verb constructions - A corpus study on German stehen unter-LVCs (Jens Fleischhauer)
+* *Families of light verb constructions - A corpus study on German stehen unter-LVCs (Jens Fleischhauer)*

 ### <a name="description"> Description </a>